petzval/btferret/README.md

 UUID = 11223344-5566-7788-99AA-BBCCDDEEFF00    16-byte UUID
 ```

-PERMIT permissions should be one of the following bit combinations:
+PERMIT permissions should be a combination of the following bits:

 ```
 02 = r   Read only